julienblin/uno-serverless/README.md

 }
 ```

-if you do not which to use a `Proxy`, it is possible to throw `dependencyError` manually:
+if you do not wish to use a `Proxy`, it is possible to throw `dependencyError` manually:
 ```typescript
 import { dependencyError } from "opiniated-lambda";